fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

    memview(arr_buffer)[:] = new_data

 The memview is really good, but there it's a litle issue when we are dealing with uint8 RawArrays.
-The following code will cause an exception
+The following code will cause an exception:

 ::